-- Report to main office at 8:15 after checking in with HR teacher. - O Bring books, materials, pencils, and any other needed supplies.
-Assignments will be collected through the main office for all students assigned to the RRR that day. - If students are uncooperative in the RRR, additional consequences may be assigned - All students with special education services will receive those services in the RRR. - Students must complete additional RRR assignments and activities as directed.
+- Report to the main office at 8:15 a.m. after checking in with their HR teacher. - Bring books, materials, pencils, and any other needed supplies.
+Assignments will be collected through the main office for all students assigned to the RRR that day. - If students are uncooperative in the RRR, additional consequences may be assigned. - All students with special education services will receive those services in the RRR. - Students must complete additional RRR assignments and activities as directed.
 Some documents require a parent signature for validation of the time spent.